cair/convolutional-tsetlin-machine-tutorial/README.md

 Test accuracy peaks at 99.51% after 327 epochs.
 Further, it climbs quickly in the first epochs, passing 99% already in epoch 2.
 Training accuracy approaches 100%.
 </p>

 Let us now look at a few example 10x10 bit patterns produced by the Convolutional Tsetlin Machine for MNIST, including valid convolution positions.
+In the figure below, the "*" symbol can either take the value "0" or "1".
+The remaining bit values require strict matching.
 <p align="center">
   <img width="75%" src="https://github.com/olegranmo/blob/blob/master/MNIST_Clauses_II.png">
 </p>
-Here "0: UL" means "upper left" of the image for digit "0".
+Further, "0: UL" means "upper left" of the image for digit "0".
 We can see clearly that "0: UL", "0: UR", "0: LL" and "0: LR" jointly construct the shape "0''.
 The clauses for the other digits behave similarly, and we thus just illustrate selected patch positions for each digit.
+As seen, the patterns are relatively easy to interpret for humans compared to, e.g., a neural network.
+They are also efficient to evaluate for computers, involving only logical operators.

 ## Requirements